-There is a picnic site next to the reserve entrance.
+There is a small picnic site next to the reserve entrance.

 Toilets and a café are a short drive away at the Brecon Beacon’s National Park Visitor Centre in Libanus and in the car park opposite the Storey Arms outdoor education centre.